 - The non matching full size spare or compact spare tire does not have a TPM sensor.
 Therefore, the TPMS will not monitor the pressure in the non matching full size spare or compact spare tire. - If you install the non matching full size spare or compact spare tire in place of a road tire that has a pressure below the low-pressure warning limit, upon the next ignition switch cycle, the TPM Telltale Light and a "LOW TIRE" message will remain ON and a chime will sound.
-In addition, the graphic in the EVIC/DID will still display a flashing pressure value or a pressure value in a different color. - After driving the vehicle for up to 20 minutes above 15 mph (24 km/h), the TPM Telltale Light will flash on and off for 75 seconds and then remain on solid.
-In addition, the EVIC/DID will display a "SERVICE TPM"
+In addition, the graphic in the instrument cluster will still display a pressure value in a different color.